This post may contain affiliate links. Please see our disclosure policy.

 Of course, you won’t be running your whole or diced tomatoes through a food mill, so it’s best to process them first.
 I always remove the skins as they can become bitter and chewy during the canning process.

-The best way to remove the skins is to blanch the tomatoes and then plunge them into ice water.
+An easy way to remove the skins is to blanch the tomatoes and then plunge them into ice water.
 You can read about my tomato peeling guide for more information on the simplest way to process them.

 Canning Crushed Tomatoes